Motspur Park: In popular culture

 Motspur Park has been used as a setting in sketches for Brush Strokes, a BBC television comedy series about an amorous painter and decorator, which ran for five series between 1986 and 1991.

+Douglas Adams has it that a "Motspur" (n.) is the fourth wheel of a supermarket trolley which looks identical to the other three but renders the trolley completely uncontrollable.